bthate/genocide/README.rst

 p.s.

-1) duly entered in the Communications Register of the Office on 4 march 2019
+1) entered in the Communications Register of the Office on 4 march 2019
 2) your reference ``OTP-CR-117/19``